thebitmonk/send_post_api/docs/AuthApi.md

-Updates member and accounts related for email verification and on boarding answers <br>
+Updates member and accounts related for email verification and on boarding answers

 ### Example
 ```javascript